All Fall Down

 The video tape never wavered.
 The destruction of my cousin Greg and Elisa was carefully recorded.
 Harry said to me at one point, "This is not the first time Lani and Seneca have trapped and killed a vampire."

-Regarding the tape and what we had seen I said, "This is the first time they did two at the same time.
-I am pretty sure Seneca has slain a vampire before.
+Regarding the tape and what we had seen, I said, "This is the first time they did two at the same time.
+I'm pretty sure Seneca has slain a vampire before.
 I would look to Kenyon's group and see who's missing.
-She is getting retribution for her brother's injuries."
+She's getting retribution for her brother's injuries."

-Harry nodded.
-I knew he was making mental notes and would check into these people once we finished the tape.
+Harry nodded; he was making mental notes and would check into these people once we finished the tape.
 I was surprised he hadn't already broken out one of his techie toys.

 The tape recorded the thorough splattering of the interior of the van along with all the occupants.
-I did notice that Lani slowly grew quieter as the two vampires were busy rendering the other into fragments.
-With both of their deeply ripped throats pumping what remained in their veins out the spray of blood was thick.
-They struggled for release and fought just because it was hardwired into their brains.
+I did notice that Lani slowly grew quieter as the two vampires were busy rendering each other into fragments.
+With both of their deeply-ripped throats pumping what remained in their veins out, the spray of blood was thick.
+They struggled for release, and fought -- just because it was hardwired into their brains.
 Their eyes were filled with vampiric desires and blood needs.
-Even second hand blood tempted them.
-It had no real purpose as it was tainted but Greg and Elisa were no longer there for all practical purposes.
+Even secondhand blood tempted them.
+It had no real purpose as it was tainted, but Greg and Elisa were no longer there for all practical purposes.
 They were simply being vampires.
-What ever was recognizable as either no longer was visible.
+Whatever was recognizable as either no longer was visible.
 The frantic clawing and mauling slowed as the little shared blood leaked and sprayed out of them.